umbraco/UmbracoDocs/13/umbraco-cms/reference/webhooks/README.md

 To work with Webhooks, you need to go to Webhooks within the Settings section:
 ![Webhooks section](images/webhook-section.png)

-From here we can create a webhook, by clicking the `Create webhook` button, this will take you to the create webhook screen:
+From here we can create a webhook, by clicking the `Create webhook` button, which will take you to the Create webhook screen:

 ![Creating a webhook](images/create-webhook.png)